a-rey/writeups/writeups/buff.md

 ![plink1](./buff/plink1.png)

 Maybe there is a firewall rule blocking outbound TCP on port 22?
-It cannot be a network connectivity issue since there is a working reverse shell on that target...
+It cannot be a network connectivity issue since there is a working reverse shell on the target...
 Trying the connection again but with a `tcpdump` running does not show any packet activity coming to Kali:

 ```bash
 sudo tcpdump -i tun0 port 22